 If you’ve ever wondered about famous musicians who live in NYC, this post is for you!
-Whether you love the blues, dig rock ‘n’ roll, adore jazz, live on hip-hop, you’ll find live music events to suit your taste every night of the week in NYC.
-Many musicians tour pretty consistently so you’re likely to see your faves on a regular basis, including these artists who reside in NYC:
+Whether you love the blues, rock ‘n’ roll, jazz or live on hip-hop.
+You will find live music events to suit your taste every night of the week in NYC.
+Many musicians tour pretty consistently so you’re likely to see your faves regularly, including these artists who reside in New York City,

 Jay-Z and Beyonce